- Photos & Map

 Did you know that the Simplon Adler was built from the stones that were removed when the fort was blown up?
 Our guides will tell you more exciting stories about the occupation of the Simplon border.

-Meeting point: North entrance to the fortress
+Meeting point: north entrance to the fortress

 Language: German